-- The joint SER of the instantaneous decoder (θ^, θ'^) , while increasing for noisier channels, does not change significantly with (q, q'), (Cor, Cor'), and φ{av} .
-This behavior can be inferred by examining the SER definition, using (8) and noting that $\rho_0 + \cdots + \rho{2^{q-1}-1} = \rho{2^{q-1}} + \cdots + \rho{2^q}$ for the marginal distributions given in [16, Table I]. - In general, the joint SER of the MAP decoder improves when the parameters (q, q'), (Cor, Cor'), (SNR, SNR'), and $\phi{\rm av}$ are increased.
-Indeed, the results show that (q, q'), (Cor, Cor'), and $\phi{\rm av}$ constructively contribute in helping the joint MAP decoder to combat channel errors; i.e., each individual parameter is more effective in the presence of the other parameters having high values.
-Furthermore, increasing these parameters causes more significant improvements for the sub-channels with low SNR.
-On the other hand, the SER improvement with increasing (SNR, SNR') is more visible when the parameters (q, q'), (Cor, Cor'), and $\phi{\rm av}$ are small. - When SNR \leq SNR', it is usually more beneficial, in terms of the joint MAP SER improvement, to increase q instead of q'.
-However, when the sources are not highly correlated and the sub-channels have Cor < Cor', increasing q' results in slightly better results. - Having sub-channels with Cor < Cor', increasing SNR rather than SNR' has more significant effect on improving the joint SER.
-When Cor = Cor', improving the SNR of the sub-channel with less resolution leads to better results.
-Furthermore, the joint SER improvement is more visible when two sources are highly correlated. - Under the same sub-channels conditions, i.i.d. correlated sources with correlation parameter $\phi{\rm av}=0$ result in a better performance, in the terms of SER and SDR, compared to when the correlated Markov sources with $\phi{\rm av}<\phi_0$ are sent over the channel.
-For example, comparing Tables 3.5 and 4.5 in [36], it can be observed that the SDR results for i.i.d. correlated sources with $\phi_0=0.81$ are always better than the case of correlated Markov sources with $\phi{\rm av}=0.61$.
-This verifies that $\phi{\rm av}$ efficiently represents the total redundancy (in terms of memory and non-uniform distribution) in the sources and provides a means for comparison between different source models.
+- The joint SER of the instantaneous decoder (θ\, θ'\), while increasing for noisier channels, does not significantly change with (q, q'), (Cor, Cor'), and φav.
+This behavior can be inferred by examining the SER definition, using (8), and noting that ρ0 + ··· + ρ2q-1-1 = ρ2q-1 + ··· + ρ2q for the marginal distributions given in [16, Table I]. - In general, the joint SER of the MAP decoder improves when the parameters (q, q'), (Cor, Cor'), (SNR, SNR'), and $\phi{av}$ are increased.
+Indeed, the results show that (q, q'), (Cor, Cor'), and $\phi{av}$ constructively contribute in helping the joint MAP decoder combat channel errors; i.e., each individual parameter is more effective in the presence of the other parameters having high values.
+Furthermore, increasing these parameters causes more significant improvements for the subchannels with a low SNR.
+On the other hand, the SER improvement with increasing (SNR, SNR') is more visible when the parameters (q, q'), (Cor, Cor'), and $\phi{av}$ are small. - When SNR ≤ SNR', it is usually more beneficial, in terms of the joint MAP SER improvement, to increase q instead of q'.
+However, when the sources are not highly correlated and the subchannels have Cor < Cor', increasing q' results in slightly better results. - Having subchannels with Cor < Cor', increasing SNR rather than SNR' has more significant effect on improving